Topicalization: Examples

 Assuming that the a-sentences represent canonical word order, the b-sentences contain instances of topicalization.
 The constituent in bold is fronted to establish it as topic.
 The first two examples, which use topicalized adjuncts, are typical, but the last two examples with topicalized object arguments are comparatively rare.
-The appearance of the demonstrative determiners that and those is important since without them, topicalization of an argument seems less acceptable: A pizza I won't eat.
+The appearance of the demonstrative determiners that and those is important since without them, topicalization of an argument seems less acceptable: A pizza I won't eat, for example.

-Topicalization can occur across long distances:
+Topicalization can also occur across long distances: